felipeaz/golibcontrol/README.md

 # golibcontrol
 golibcontrol is a Library Control API where you can control which books are available for lending or which student has lent a book.

+This application is compound by four services:

+`Account Service` Service that contains all accounts and which is responsible of user authentication.

+`Management Service` Service that adds content to the digital library.
+The content can be Students, Books and Books Lending.

+`Platform Service` Service that contains all platform functionalities - Comments, Replies, Reviews and Reservations.

+`Profile Service` Service that contains all personal information of students and statistics about their recent actions on the platform.

 # Installation
 The first installation of this application you must run the command `make install`, but if you have already installed it, you can start this application with `make run` (with terminal attached) or `make rund` (with terminal dettached)